 Start feeding your French bulldog puppy in the crate once your dog feels comfortable in the crate you can close the door.
 Keep your puppy in the crate for a short time at the start then gradually increase the length of time.

 Once your puppy stays in the crate for 30 minutes without you, you can begin leaving him in the crate for a longer period.
-If your puppy whines or cries in the crate than it means he wants to get out peeing.
+If your puppy whines or cries in the crate then it means he wants to get out peeing.

 You can take your puppy out and take it to the peeing spot or you can use puppy pads in the crate when you are not around.